-- Can do something to each individual key-value pair, but it cannot look at other key-value pairs - Example: Filtering out key-value pairs we don't need - Can emit more than one intermediate key-value pair for each incoming key-value pair - Example: Incoming data is text, map produces (word, 1) for each word - Can emit data with specific keys to all reducers, e.g., EmitToAllReducers()
+- Key decision: What should be done by map and what by reduce? - map - Can do something to each individual key-value pair, but it cannot look at other key-value pairs - Example: Filtering out key-value pairs we don't need - Can emit more than one intermediate key-value pair for each incoming key-value pair - Example: Incoming data is text, map produces (word, 1) for each word - Can emit data with specific keys to all reducers, e.g., EmitToAllReducers()

-• reduce
+reduce

-- Can aggregate data - Can look at multiple values, as long as map has mapped them to the same (intermediate) key - $\bullet\,$ Example: Count the number of words, add up the total cost, $\ldots$ - Important to get the intermediate form right! - Design pattern help to develop algorithms.
+- Can aggregate data - Can look at multiple values, as long as map has mapped them to the same (intermediate) key - Example: Count the number of words, add up the total cost, ... - Important to get the intermediate form right! - Design pattern help to develop algorithms.